Wayne Newton: Later and current career

 Beginning October 14, 2009, Newton began performing his then newest show "Once Before I Go" at the Tropicana in Las Vegas.
 In 2010, Newton took a five-year hiatus to spend time with his family and prepare his voice for later shows in Las Vegas.

 In 2016, Newton returned to the stage at Bally's Hotel in the form of a lounge show called "Up Close & Personal," a combination of live singing, playing some of the 13 self-taught instruments (having learned in the past to give his voice a rest when performing six shows a night at the Fremont Hotel), and showing movie and TV clips of himself on screen.
 In 2010, Newton played the role of a radio DJ named "Mr. New Vegas" in the video game Fallout: New Vegas, a role that was created for him.

-After performing more than 30,000 shows on the Las Vegas Strip, Newton celebrated his 60th year on stage with a show entitled "Mr. Las Vegas" at Caesars Palace that ran from January through May 2019.
+After performing more than 30,000 shows on the Las Vegas Strip, Newton celebrated his 60th year on stage with a show entitled "Mr. Las Vegas" at Caesars Palace that ran from January to May 2019.
 Referring to his 60th year on stage, Newton said "It's hard for me to articulate, much less think about it...I was here when Caesars (Palace) was built.
 This hotel for me has always represented the flagship of the Strip."

 In June 2020, Newton was seen on television commercials in North America as a spokesperson for Caesars Entertainment to promote the reopening of Caesars Entertainment resorts during the COVID-19 pandemic.

 During the 2022 NFL draft, which was held in Las Vegas, Newton announced, alongside Hall of Fame running back Marcus Allen, the Las Vegas Raiders' third round pick selection of Dylan Parham from the University of Memphis.

 Personal life

 Wayne Newton strums the guitar during his USO show at the Patriotic Festival held on the Virginia Beach Oceanfront in May 2005.

-On June 1, 1968, Newton married Elaine Okamura; they divorced in 1985.
+On June 1, 1968, Newton married Elaine Okamura.
+They divorced in 1985.
 They have one daughter named Erin, born in 1976.

 On April 9, 1994, Newton married Kathleen McCrone, a lawyer from North Olmsted, Ohio.
 Together they have one daughter, born in 2002.

 Newton was floated as a potential candidate for United States Senate by Frank Fahrenkopf, the former Republican State Chairman of Nevada, but Newton declined to run.

 A street near Harry Reid International Airport is named Wayne Newton Boulevard.
 Newton was elected to the Gaming Hall of Fame in 2000.
 In 2010, Newton testified in front of the Rules Committee of the Virginia House of Delegates where he appealed for the state to recognize the Patawomeck Indian Tribe of Virginia.
-Newton believes his father and grandfather have Patawomeck ancestry.
+Newton has stated that his father and grandfather have Patawomeck ancestry.